crcdng/imperfect-vr/README.md

 ## 2025 update

-I have been updating this project for more than 10 years, moving along with the great people who make A-Frame, and who are still going as well.
+I have been updating this project for almost 10 years, moving along with the great people who make A-Frame, and who are still going as well.
 Imperfect VR was born as a labor of love, as part of my Phd, and as a practical, constructive protest against Virtual Reality being occupied by Big-Tech and High-Tech-Bros arguing for the latest, expensive Hardware.
 While the interest in this kind of "low tech / high empowerment" approach towards VR has declined, I am still testing every update in cardboard viewers with crappy Android phones.
 I just activated sponsorship for the project, in case someone wants to support this idea.

 ## 2023 update